 And speaking of bedding, there is something to be said about the beds!
-As a light sleeper, I don’t sleep well away from home but I found it easy to sleep within the comfort of a soft mattress and fluffy pillows.
+As a light sleeper, I don’t sleep well away from home but I found it easy to sleep within the comfort of the Eva Mattress and fluffy pillows.
 In fact, feeling at home is exactly what Hotel Grinnell wants.
 In my room, I found a list of amenities the hotel has available in case I had forgotten something, such as toothbrushes and soaps.
 If you sleep with a fan or a white noise machine, such as myself, Hotel Grinnell has these items on hand to borrow.
 You can even borrow a yoga mat!
 Just send them a quick text message and they’ll accommodate!
 Since all the rooms are phoneless, text messages for guest services and free Wifi are available.
 All rooms also offer amenities such as a Keurig, refrigerator, desk, side chairs, and an area to hang clothing.

 There are so many amenities available here!
 Want to borrow a bike to ride around town?
 No problem!
 The hotel has several bikes available as a free service to guests.
 Just grab a bike, and check it out at the front desk.
 Additionally, Hotel Grinnell has a fitness room with equipment and free weights.